videoDAC/tv/README.md

 - Volume can be controlled via the device's hardware buttons.
 - There are no on-screen controls for fast-forward / rewind, as this is _only_ streaming live.
 Now.
 In the present moment.

-But this is the pot of gold at the end.
-First you have to pass the following hurdles of user journey and testing.
+But first you have to pass the following hurdles of user journey and testing.
 Please leave issues above :)

 ### User Journey